philippscholze/MER_Master_Thesis/README.md

 # Introduction
-This repository contains the code (jupyer notebooks) for the models and preprocessing methods which were used in my master thesis.
+This repository contains the code (jupyter notebooks) for the models and preprocessing methods which were used in my master thesis.
 A discription of my master thesis is given below (german and english).
 The training of the models was done using Google Colab.
 The dataset was provided by Cyanite (www.cyanite.ai), thanks! :)

 You can also find the full master thesis as a PDF in this repository (german only, sorry!).